Adding people to small groups

 Note: If a leader decides not to activate (approve) a new group member or remove them, they will still need to contact that pending group member to let know - no removal notification is sent to removed members.

-Here's an example of the public-facing Group page with sign up enabled and open.
+Here's an example of the public-facing Group page with sign up enabled and active.

 Those who sign up to a small group are automatically added to the group's Members list in ChurchSuite; although they may not yet see that list themselves in My ChurchSuite depending on the Member List setting or their Pending group member status.